MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-connect-to-microsoft-sustainability-calculator.md

 - Tenant ID
 - Access key
-- Enrollment number for EA customers or billing account ID for MCA/CSP customers
+- Enrollment number for Enterprise Agreement (EA) customers or billing account ID for Microsoft Customer Agreement (MCA)/Cloud Solution Provider (CSP) customers

 > [!NOTE]
 > Only Azure Administrator roles can authenticate and connect the Sustainability Calculator to company data.
 This note applies to the December 2020 preview release.